hapijs/cookie/README.md

         - `credentials` - a credentials object passed back to the application in `request.auth.credentials`.
 If value is `null` or `undefined`, defaults to `session`.
 If set, will override the current cookie as if `request.cookieAuth.set()` was called.
+- `requestDecoratorName` - an optional name to use with decorating the `request` object.
+Defaults to `'cookieAuth'`.

 When the cookie scheme is enabled on a route, the `request.cookieAuth` objects is decorated with the following methods: